 How to apply

-If you would like to continue with the adoption process after attending the information event, you will be invited to submit your initial enquiry form.
+If you would like to continue with the adoption process after reading the information pack, please email your completed contact form to email@example.com.

 Step 5 – Stage one assessment

 Once your registration of interest has been accepted, you will start the first round of checks and preparations which is stage one of the assessment process.

 This stage is adopter-led and you will be provided with self-assessment forms, 3 days training and access to eLearning.

 Once you have successfully completed all parts of the stage one assessment, you will receive a letter inviting you to stage two.